 House committee advances bill to halt all Oklahoma executions

-OKLAHOMA CITY – A House panel on Wednesday passed a Republican-authored bill that would put a moratorium on executions amid a push from GOP legislators who want to keep innocent people from being put to death.
+A House panel on Wednesday passed a bill that would put a moratorium on executions.

 The House Criminal Justice and Corrections Committee passed House Bill 3138, by Rep. Kevin McDugle, R-Broken Arrow, by a vote of 4-0.